sushilnx/GETstats/README.md

 =================================

-The library contains a single public function that collects statistics for HTTP GET requests.
+The main public function in the GETstats library collects statistics for HTTP GET requests.
 The test program uses this function to gather statistics from GET requests to http://google.com/

 To compile the library and test program: